Substance Abuse and Social Isolation

 One of the key reasons why someone struggling with substances or drinking may push people away is because they want to be free to use without judgment.
 Many of their friends, family members, and loved ones are offering judgment based on what they use and how frequently they use it.
 This external struggle with others makes the internal struggle of wanting to use drugs or drink heavily even harder.

 In order to feel fewer judgmental stares and to continue their substance use without impediment by their loved ones, they often push people away.

 Keeping Up the Facade of Wellbeing

 Oftentimes, the frequency of use surpasses what family and friends may know about it.
-In order to keep up with the pretense that their addiction is not as severe as it truly is, people will often push friends and even loved ones away.
+In order to keep up with the pretense that their addiction is not as severe as it truly is, people will often push friends and even drive loved ones away when drinking or using.